DerekBabb/CyberSecurity/Modern_Cryptography/Public_Key.md

 # Public Key Cryptography

-Note: https://curriculum.code.org/csp/unit4/7/ - this is it...
-Need to make a python program for this RSA
-Add a blog post about public key

 ## Overview
 Students will learn about and practice public key encryption.
 Focus on asymmetric algorithms where the process is not the same in both directions.